windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 1. Start Windup as described above.

-2. Test the rule WebLogic application by running the `windup-migrate-app` command at the Windup prompt.
+2. Test the rule quickstart application by running the `windup-migrate-app` command at the Windup prompt.

   The command uses this syntax:

         windup-migrate-app --input INPUT_ARCHIVE_OR_FOLDER --output OUTPUT_REPORT_DIRECTORY --packages PACKAGE_1 PACKAGE_2 PACKAGE_N

-   For example:
+   To test this quickstart using the `test-files/jee-example-app-1.0.0.ear/` folder provided in the root directory of this quickstart, type the following commmand.
+Be sure to replace `QUICKSTART_HOME` with the fully qualified path to this quickstart.

         windup-migrate-app --input QUICKSTART_HOME/test-files/jee-example-app-1.0.0.ear --output QUICKSTART_HOME/windup-reports-java --packages com.acme